sstults/search-relevance/DEVELOPER_GUIDE.md

   "tagline" : "The OpenSearch Project: https://opensearch.org/"
 }
 ```
+### Run SRW in Demo Mode
+1. run command `docker compose build` to create an image that has the UBI plugin installed.
+2. run command `docker compose up` to spin up the containers.
+3. Run the script `src/test/scripts/demo.sh` to see the full process of creating new UBI indexes loaded with sample data as well as the "sample" ecommerce index.

 ### Run remote clusters with search-relevance
 1. update `docker-compse.yml` with your remote clusters